-Tip: As shown in the preceding example, leave plenty of room in the numbering assigned to accounts, so that additional accounts can be inserted between existing accounts at a later date.
+Tip: Leave plenty of room in the numbering assigned to accounts, so that additional accounts can be inserted between existing accounts.

 The Five-Digit Chart of Accounts

-A five-digit chart of accounts is used by organizations that want to track information at the departmental level.
-With a five-digit code, they can produce a separate income statement for each department.
-This format duplicates the account codes found in a three-digit chart of accounts, but then adds a two-digit code to the left, which indicates specific departments.
-The three-digit codes for expenses (and sometimes also revenues) are then duplicated for each department for which management wants to record information.
+Organisations that want to track information at the departmental level utilise a five-digit chart of accounts.
+They can generate a different income statement for each department using a five-digit code.
+This style mirrors account codes seen in a three-digit chart of accounts, but adds a two-digit code to the left to denote individual departments.
+The three-digit codes for expenses (and, in certain cases, income) are then copied for each department where management needs to keep track of data.

-A sample of the five-digit chart of accounts format follows, using the accounting and production departments to show how expense account codes can be duplicated:
+See below for a sample of the five-digit chart of accounts format which uses the accounting and production departments to show how expense account codes can be duplicated:

 00-020 Petty cash

 00-040 Allowance for doubtful accounts